ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 more data after calling Close.

-Abort differs from Close only in that no guarantees are given regarding data that the application has handed over to the Tranport System before calling Abort.
+Abort differs from Close only in that no guarantees are given regarding data that the application has handed over to the Transport System before calling Abort.

-As explained in section {{establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
+As explained in {{establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
 Because the Connections that are offered by the Transport System can be implemented as streams that are multiplexed on a transport protocol's connection,